 We see further divergence between the two routes following Rin’s initial explanation of the Holy Grail War to Shirou, when they encounter Illya and Berserker on the way back from the church that forms the central supposed “safe haven” for Masters who have retired from the War or had their Servants defeated.

-In Fate, both Shirou and Saber are grievously wounded in the war thanks to being hopelessly outmatched — Shirou due to being an inexperienced magus, and Saber due to being unable to draw magical energy from her new Master — but in Unlimited Blade Works, Archer’s presence tips the balance in favour of our heroes.
+In Fate, both Shirou and Saber are grievously wounded in the battle thanks to being hopelessly outmatched — Shirou due to being an inexperienced magus, and Saber due to being unable to draw magical energy from her new Master — but in Unlimited Blade Works, Archer’s presence tips the balance in favour of our heroes.

 But something’s wrong.
 Even as Archer warns them of his impending powerful attack with which he intends to drive off Berserker, Shirou senses something very, very wrong with the whole situation.